chrismiles/DynamicXray/README.md

 Overview
 ========

-DynamicXray is built as a UIDynamicBehavior.
-This means it can be simply added to any UIDynamicAnimator to enable the introspection overlay.
-By default, all behaviours added to the animator will be visualised.
+DynamicXray is implemented as a UIDynamicBehavior.
+This means it can simply be added to any UIDynamicAnimator to enable the introspection overlay.
+By default, all behaviours owned by the animator will be visualised.

 For more control, the DynamicXray behaviour exposes options such as temporarily disabling the overlay, adjusting the cross fade between app and overlay, whether to draw dynamic